open-headset-interconnect-standard/ohis/Open-Headset-Interconnect-Standard.md

 ### 5.3.4.
 PTT

+PTT is on Pin 2, paired with Vcc on the Orange pair of TIA-568B wiring.

 The User side triggers Push To Talk (PTT) by shorting the PTT signal to Power Ground.
 This can be a simple contact closure of a button or relay, or an active transistor driven pull-down to ground.
 The PTT line is a GPIO signal, no audio passes through the PTT signal.
 So extending PTT controls through long wires is acceptable.
 However, care should be taken to not pick up and conduct noise to the rest of the circuit.

 <div class="page" />